The homepage of

 - “‘Humoring’ the Antique: Michel Anguier and the Physiological Interpretation of Ancient Greek Sculpture,” in Critical Perspectives on Early Modern Roman Sculpture,

 eds.
-Anthony Colantuono and Steven F. Ostrow (forthcoming, Penn State University Press, 2014).
+Anthony Colantuono and Steven F. Ostrow (Penn State University Press, 2014).

 - “The Multivalence of May Alcott Nieriker’s Studying Art Abroad and How To Do It Cheaply” Studies in Travel Writing, vol. 16 no.3 (Sept.
 2012):303-314.